okami101/vuetify-admin/packages/docs/guide/laravel.md

 ### Specific resource base

-For resource fetching, you should use [Eloquent Resources](https://laravel.com/docs/eloquent-resources) that extends `Vtec\Crud\Http\Resources\BaseResource` if you need media or translatable fields support for this resource within Vtec Admin.
+For API resource definition, you may use [Eloquent Resources](https://laravel.com/docs/eloquent-resources) that extends `Vtec\Crud\Http\Resources\BaseResource` in case you need media or translatable fields support within Vtec Admin.

 This class will do 2 things :

-* Automatically only fetch the targeted locale for each translatable field.
+* Automatically get only the target locale for each translatable field.
-* Fetch minimal info (id, title and url) for each media files attached to the model.
+* Fetch some file info (id, title, url,...) with existing thumbnails for each media files attached to the model.

 ### Available model traits

 This package includes some third party request related model traits in order to reduce controller code boilerplate.
-It means to be used directly on your models.

 #### RequestMediaTrait